surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 8.7.1-dev.1 (2020/10/02)**
+**Version 8.7.1-dev.2 (2020/10/04)**

 * **New Features**
 	* None.
 * **Improvements**
-	* None.
+	* Added a check for WooCommerce shipping requirements (ie. coupon and/or minimum amount) when getting shipping rates.
+	* Changed the Schema OfferShippingDetails shippingRate property to from a single min/max value to an array of values.
 * **Bugfixes**
 	* None.
 * **Developer Notes**
-	* Changed the Schema OfferShippingDetails shippingRate property to from a single min/max value to an array of values.
+	* None.
 * **Requires At Least**
 	* PHP v5.6.
 	* WordPress v4.4.